Program Team Members

 freibergMatthew S. Freiburg, MD, MS, is Professor of Medicine and founding Director, Vanderbilt Center for Clinical Cardiovascular outcomes Research and Trials Evaluation (V-C3REATE).
 Dr. Freiberg’s research focuses on translational and epidemiologic discovery for the prevention of cardiovascular outcomes in diverse populations and in clinical trial evaluations for CVD risk reduction.
 His work is heavily involved with a national cohort of HIV-infected and uninfected veterans and an international cohort of HIV-infected, heavy alcohol users in St. Petersburg, Russia.
 His current studies focus on interventions related to substance use reduction to improve immune function and reduce CVD risk among HIV-infected persons.

-ShepherdBryan Shepherd, PhD, is Associate Professor of Biostatistics at Vanderbilt.
+ShepherdBryan Shepherd, PhD, is a Professor of Biostatistics at Vanderbilt.
 His primary research interest is in developing and applying novel statistical methods to HIV/AIDS studies.
 Since 2006, he has been the lead statistician for the Caribbean, Central and South American network (CCASAnet) of the International epidemiologic Databases to Evaluate AIDS (IeDEA).
 He directs the Data Science Core of the Tennessee Center for AIDS Research and has overseen all biostatistical support for VIGH since 2006.
 He is currently the PI of two R01s on developing HIV/AIDS statistical methods and a statistical methodology grant from the Patient Centered Outcomes Research Institute to develop statistical techniques to improve data quality in electronic health records.
 He is actively involved in training, as PhD dissertation advisor for Vanderbilt students, and in numerous other mentoring roles.

 KoetheJohn R. Koethe, MD, MSCI, Associate Professor of Medicine.
 Dr. Koethe studies the effects of HIV infection, immunologic response, and nutritional host factors, such as obesity, on the risk and phenotype of metabolic disease among patients on long-term antiretroviral therapy (ART).
 Dr. Koethe’s research focuses on the impact of both undernutrition and obesity on the response to ART, immune function, and health outcomes among HIV-infected adults, as well as the role of nutritional supplementation as a component of HIV treatment in resource-limited international settings.

-WereMartin Were, MD, MS, is an Associate Professor of Biomedical Informatics and Medicine at VIGH.
+WereMartin Were, MD, MS, is a Professor of Biomedical Informatics and Medicine at VIGH.
 Dr. Were is a globally renowned expert in Global Health Informatics, developing and evaluating provider-facing computerized decision support systems and m-health technologies for low and middle-income country (LMIC) settings.
 Dr. Were played a critical role in establishing the Institute of Biomedical Informatics at Moi University, Kenya,45 and currently serves as its Acting Director.
 He is also the project lead for the Health Informatics Training and Research program in East Africa for Improved Health Care (HI-TRAIN), a public university-based health informatics program that aims to improve capacity in Health Informatics for East Africa.
 THe also oversees the development of e-Learning content for the Kenya Ministry of Health and for the Health Informatics degree programs.

 trevathanEdwin Trevathan, MD, MPH, Professor of Pediatrics and Neurology, Amos Christie Chair in Global Health and Director, Vanderbilt Institute for Global Health.
 Dr. Trevathan, a pediatric neurologist and epidemiologist, has been the principle investigator (PI) for multiple large clinical trials of anti-epileptic drugs, and is currently PI of the largest childhood epilepsy clinical trial in sub-Saharan Africa, based at AKTH.30 Dr. Trevathan has extensive experience in teaching clinical trials methods to graduate students and post-docs.
 In addition to mentorship, he will provide guidance on the inclusion of clinical trial courses in the MPH program at AKTH.